c0urted/rotmg-shit/README.md

   2) Copy to the same folder as the py script
   3) Run & rename the output back to resources.assets and replace it

 Notes: theres a file byte size check :)

+## Tilemod.py is for no slide/push can be changed as needed